Producer Magix Enga’s chilling confession on how he joined Illuminati [Video]

 Enga also noted that when things started becoming too good and he found himself going back to his old ways of being a prayerful person.

-“Nikaanza kuomba na nikafanya accident pale Thika road, and from that day since kupata accident vitu hazijakuwa poa.
-Nikizidi kuomba kitu moja inaenda, ingine inaenda ivo ivo,” Enga said.
+“Nikaanza kuomba na nikafanya accident pale Thika Road, and from that day since kupata accident vitu hazijakuwa poa.
+Nikizidi kuomba kitu moja inaenda, ingine inaenda ivo ivo

+"(When I got back to how I used to pray I got into an accident along Thika Road and since then, the more I pray the more I lose things),” Enga said.

-The music producer confessed that right now he is saved but everything he had acquired through illuminati is gone.
+The music producer narrated that he has found salvation but everything he had acquired through Illuminati is gone.

-“So sai na fight na maombi…na kuna wasanii wengi sana wakenya pia wamefanya kile mimi nilifanya,” Enga said.
+“So sai na fight na maombi… Na kuna wasanii wengi sana Wakenya pia wamefanya kile mimi nilifanya

+"(Now I'm just fighting in prayer...
+But I know many other Kenyan artists have done what I did),” Enga said.

 Video

-Note: Editor's Note: Magix Enga spoke on his personal experience, according to his perspective, it will be wise for all his fans to do their own proper research on Illuminati.